ctnguyen/ctnguyen/ctn_cpp/src_LUNA/README.txt

 For Visual Studio Express 2012, use the generator "Visual Studio 11" (for other version, google cmake generators) cmake ..\src_Luna -G "Visual Studio 11"
+Msbuild LunaLMM.sln /maxcpucount:8 && ctest

-Open build_Luna folder and the project is LunaLMM.sln
+Or open build_Luna folder and the project is LunaLMM.sln

 After that, for windows user, need just to right-click on the procLMM and "set as startup Project"